-- [i] All route marking must be done with "Day-Glo" markers. - [ii] Where turns and sensitive areas are indicated, marking may be applied at the discretion of the route director. - [iii] Danger boards/Xmas trees may be used where a dangerous or extreme change in terrain takes place without warning.
+- [i] All route marking must be done with "Day-Glo" markers. - [ii] Where turns and sensitive areas are indicated, marking may be applied at the discretion of the route director.
+Note: Route markers are for information only.
+Refer SSR 304 i) The Road Book takes precedence over the route marking and any other navigational tools.
+Route markers cannot be guaranteed.
+They may be stolen, eaten by cattle, blown over by the wind, driven over by race cars, etc. However, in the case of corner cutting and straight lining the route, remaining route markers will be valid indicators of transgressions.
+Refer SR 305 [iv]. - [iii] Danger boards/Xmas trees may be used where a dangerous or extreme change in terrain takes place without warning.
 Danger boards should have a minimum size of 400mm x 600mm high with an exclamation mark and should be erected approximately 100m before the hazard. - [iv] "NO GO" areas may be indicated with green "DAY GLO" markers

-303. ROUTE
+303. EVENT and ROUTE